stolostron/rhacm-docs/_pages/basic_content_standards.md

 ## Modals

-See the following table on the use of modals:
+See the IBM Style manual and Red Hat Supplementary manual regularly for guidance.
+For a short summary, see the following table on the use of modals:

 | **Modal** | | **How to use** |
 | ----------- | | ----------- |